stefhone/stefhone/README.md

 ### Hi there 👋 My name is Stefan Hone

-🌍  I am a Junior Front-End Developer, having made the transition from Senior Web Designer, based in Glasgow, Scotland.
+🌍  I am a Junior Front-End Developer, having made the transition from Senior Web Designer.
+🏴󠁧󠁢󠁳󠁣󠁴󠁿 Based in Glasgow, Scotland.

 <!--
 **stefhone/stefhone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.